eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 * Clear boundary.
 When the backend if finished it's not necessary to change any application code.
 * Granularity.
 It's possible to override only a single endpoint (`/foo/1` for example).
-* Straightforward setup in angular, since it uses webpack which ships with [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).
+* Straightforward setup in Angular, since it uses Webpack which ships with [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware).
-* You may already be already using a local proxy.
+* You may already using a local proxy.

-Let's go over an example to showcase how it would work in a real project:
+Let's go over an example to showcase how it would work in a real project.

-# Use case
+## Use case

 Consider we are developing a simple UI to display Star Wars planets, using the [Star Wars API](https://swapi.dev/).

 We will display a (paginated) list of Planets.
 Let's start with a Data Service:

 ```typescript
 @Injectable({